- Actor Allusion:

 - Unbound features an Easter Egg where Lauren can call rabbi Stone from The Shivah.
 Afterwards, she comments on how his voice sounds strangely familiar.
 Both Stone and Joey are voiced by Abe Goldfarb.

-Taken Up to 11 in Epiphany, where using Joey's tie on Abe Goldfarb's portrait at the Vantini bar will warp Joey to another dimension, where every single one of Abe Goldfarb's characters from all Wadjet Eye titles up till then are arguing with each other.
+- Taken Up to Eleven in Epiphany, where using Joey's tie on Abe Goldfarb's portrait at the Vantini bar will warp Joey to another dimension, where every single one of Abe Goldfarb's characters from all Wadjet Eye titles up till then are arguing with each other.

-Nishanthi was meant to have a larger role, as Gilbert had planned a character arc for her early on.
-However, he later decided for whatever reason that it wasn't going to work, hence her sudden disappearance post-Convergence.
+- Nishanthi was meant to have a larger role, as Gilbert had planned a character arc for her early on (her original backstory was that she used to be Lauren's neighbor back in Unbound's time).
+However, he couldn't a way to fit her into the main story without feeling superfluous, hence her sudden disappearance post-Convergence.

 - The original climax for Convergence would've taken place at Times Square in full view of the public, which Dave Gilbert nixed for being too audacious.